About ModernPeptideScience

 Who writes this

-Editorial independence
+Editorial independence and disclosures

 Editorial decisions — what to cover, how to evaluate the evidence, how to frame claims — are made independently of any commercial considerations.
 This is the point of the site, and we hold that line.
 As ModernPeptideScience grows, we will be transparent about the operating model that supports the work, and any commercial relationships will be disclosed clearly so readers can evaluate the editorial alongside that context.